 Treatment - Liver Cancer

-It is likely that <50% of patients with HCC undergo definitive treatment because of age, liver function, general medical condition, and patient refusal.
 The treatment modalities outlined here are based on a literature review.
 They do not represent official guidelines for the treatment of hepatocellular carcinoma in the VA health care system.
-For more information on treatment modalities, please visit www.cancer.gov/cancertopics/types/liverLink will take you outside the VA website..
-Of the available treatments for HCC, only surgical resection and transplantation are potentially curative treatments.
-Other treatments are palliative, although they may be used in combination with resection or liver transplantation.
+For more information on treatment modalities, please visit www.cancer.gov/cancertopics/types/liverLink will take you outside the VA website., review the HCC AASLD practice guidanceLink will take you outside the VA website.
+VA is not responsible for the content of the linked site., ASCO guidelines on Systemic Therapy for Advanced Hepatocellular CarcinomaLink will take you outside the VA website.
+VA is not responsible for the content of the linked site. and the National Oncology Clinical Pathways SharePoint (only available to internal VA Users)Link will take you outside the VA website.
+VA is not responsible for the content of the linked site..
+Of the available treatments for HCC, only surgical resection, liver transplantation, and ablative therapies are potentially curative.
+Other treatments are considered palliative, although they may prolong survival or be used in combination with resection or liver transplantation.

 Surgical Resection